abudaan/vega-as-leaflet-layer/README.md

 });
 ```

-Either `spec` of `view`  are mandatory, other arguments are optional:
+You have to set either `spec` or `view`, other arguments are optional:

 - mapContainer: id or HTML element that will contain the Leaflet map instance
 - container: id or HTML element that will contain the mapContainer, defaults to document.body